CUGopython/project/README.md

 2. In this process, we standardized GPA scores and GRE scores(data cleaning part).
 3. Also we caculated the acceptance rate,GRE mean scores, and mean GPA.
 4  You will get get 'Rate.csv' , 'cleandata.csv' and 'Number.csv' as your results.
 ```
+**Important**
+Please use your path where you saved quantdata when you run the file

 ```
 Fourth Part--Build an interface to displace our result